davejacobson12/Portfolio/Reporting/README.md

 ## Background

-This folder hosts input files and code used to make rmarkdown html reports and dashboards.
-The input files, codes, and output were made to mimic what I generated at CDC, as part of the Domestic Parastic Surveillance team.
-The html reports would be shared with epidemiologists at CDC and State Public Health Labs.
-The purpose of the html reports was to share updates on the status of the specimens that we have analyzed and provide information on limited genotyping results.
+This folder hosts demo reports/dashboards that I created while working at CDC.
+The primary purpose of these reports was to share updates on the status of the specimens that CDC analyzed for parasite domestic surveillance and provide limited genotyping reports.
+The reports' audience were collaborators at State Public Health Labs (both epidemiologists and laboratorians)

+The reports shared with SPHLs were in html format, which cannot be rendered on GitHub.
+You will need to navigate to the HTML_process_reports folder to download and unzip the reports, which will then open in a web browser.

-## Data
+## Data / Code

 I am not able to share any of the data or reports that I used/created at CDC.
-Therefore, I made fake data to mimic the structure of the data I used, and shows the extracting/transforming of data necessary to create the reports.
+Therefore, I made fake data to mimic the structure that were used to generate the reports and dashboards.
+The code and input files used to generate the HTML reports are in the Rmarkdown_code directory.

+Please note that the mutations reported in the *P.falciparum* section of the *Plasmodium* report are not actual true mutations that were detected, they are randomly generated mutations and thus do not represent any resistance profile that was ever detected.

 ## Reports

-The rmarkdown reports are html documents and are not rendered in GitHub.
-You will need to download the gzipped example repeorts, unzip them, and then open the html files in a file browser to view the full report

 The dashboards I created at CDC were primarily in PowerBI (with some Rshiny as well).
 I have decided to recreate these dashboards using plotly and dash in python.
 The idea is to showcase what was included in the various reports.